-The general rule of thumb is pretty straightforward: you can use your vehicle to get yourself to and from work or a meeting, but you can’t use your vehicle to do your work.
-If any aspect of your job requires you to drive (and couldn’t be done by someone who takes the bus to work, for example), then you’re probably using your vehicle to do your job — and that wouldn’t typically be covered by a personal car insurance policy.
+The general rule of thumb is pretty straightforward: you can use your vehicle to get yourself to and from work or a meeting, but you can’t use your vehicle to do your work unless you have the right insurance coverage.
+If any aspect of your job requires you to drive (and couldn’t be done by someone who takes the bus to work, for example), then you’re probably using your vehicle to do your job — and that wouldn’t typically be covered by a basic personal car insurance policy.

-What types of business use aren’t included in personal auto insurance coverage?
+What types of business use aren’t included in basic personal auto insurance policies?

-If you use your vehicle for any of the following types of services, you may need a commercial car insurance policy:
+If you use your vehicle for any of the following types of services, you may need to update the coverage on your personal car insurance policy or purchase a commercial car insurance policy:

-- Carrying passengers for hire (including ridesharing programs like Uber and Lyft)
+- Carrying passengers for hire (including ridesharing programs like Uber)

 - Making deliveries that are part of a business (e.g., delivering goods like pizza, flowers, or alcohol; delivering rental equipment or merchandise; or delivering any materials as part of services provided by a business)

 - Emergency transportation (e.g., using your personal vehicle as a tow truck)

 Your insurance company may also exclude other types of business use from personal car insurance policies.
 Reach out to your group’s broker or carefully read through your own policy documents to learn more.

 What does my insurance company need to know?